 Since poker chips are essentially casino currency, modern chips must meet strict production standards.
 From texture to diameter, every aspect is regulated to prevent fraud and ensure quality.

 Earlier generations of players had to settle for fragile, easily copied chips.
-Today’s players can appreciate the careful craftsmanship and intense security that goes into every modern poker chip.
+Today’s players can appreciate the careful craftsmanship and intense security that go into every modern poker chip.

 To keep fraudsters at bay, casinos have continually enhanced chip security.
 Some common security features include: